Mizo National Front uprising: Guerilla activities

 After the end of the original uprising, the MNF resorted to guerilla warfare.
 The MNF would ambush patrols of security personnel completing search and destroy missions.
 Other activities included kidnapping of individuals not cooperating with the MNF, terrorising non Mizos to support and provide for the MNF.
-This included the Chakma, Reang and Mara who were made to take refuge and surrender their villages or provide hospitality.
+This included the Tongchangya, Chakma, Reang and Mara who were made to take refuge and surrender their villages or provide hospitality.
 The MNF would also loot and destroy by forcefully taking vital resources from individuals.
-The MNF furthermore burned down Chakma villages and forced them to evacuate out of the Mizo District.
+The MNF furthermore burned down Tongchangya and Chakma villages and forced them to evacuate out of the Mizo District.
 War taxes were introduced on people to extort funding for the insurgency.
 Road blocks were placed to control traffic.
 The MNF would also sabotage public buildings, including bridges, powerhouses, control towers and water supply.
 Foreigners and Indians in the district would also have warning letters and propaganda leaflets demanding evacuation.